OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 You don’t like refilling the water tank every time

-The coffee maker is designed to empty the tank during every brewing cycle, so you can’t just fill it up, and expect to make several single-cup servings through the day.
+The coffee maker is designed to empty the tank during every brewing cycle, so you can’t just fill it up and expect to make several single-cup servings throughout the day.
 If, like me, you tend to brew pots of coffee, it’s not a problem.
 But if you want single-cup servings, you’ll need to add the precise amount of water every time you brew a cup.

 You want more control

-The OXO Brew 12 Cup has done all of the hard work to make it easy to make the perfect cup of coffee.
+The OXO Brew 12 Cup has done all the hard work to make it easy to make the perfect cup of coffee.
 However, some people like to be in control.
-If you’d prefer to select and adjust your temperature, strength, and other settings, this isn’t the coffee maker for you.
+If you’d prefer to select and adjust your temperature, strength, and other settings, this isn’t the coffee maker.

 How does the OXO Brew 12 Cup Coffee Maker compare?

-If you’d prefer a coffee maker with a coffee bean grinder, espresso drinks, milk frother, and also a guided menu with touch screen, consider the Breville Barista Touch.
-It’s seriously expensive at $1,499.95, but has all of the bells and whistles you could ever ask for.
+If you’d prefer a coffee maker with a coffee bean grinder, espresso drinks, milk frother, and also a guided menu with a touch screen, consider the Breville Barista Touch.
+It’s seriously expensive at $1,499.95 but has all the bells and whistles you could ever ask for.

 How I tested the OXO Brew 12 Cup Coffee Maker